andycranston/tftptester/README.md

 commands which build TFTP packets, sends them to the TFTP server under test and displays the response from the TFTP server.

-It can be used, for example, to simulate packet loss and observe how the TFTP server responds.
+It can be used, for example, to observe how a TFTP server responds to packet loss.

 ## Pre-requisites